-In this paper, we present two rigorous approximation methods to simplify the resulting MDP, and we use these approximations to obtain near-optimal coding schemes for the zero-delay coding problem via a reinforcement learning approach.
+In this paper, we present an approximation method to simplify the resulting MDP, and we use this approximation to obtain near-optimal coding schemes for the zero-delay coding problem via a reinforcement learning approach.
 We emphasize that we provide guaranteed approximation and convergence results.
-In particular, we build on methods used in~\cite{KSYContQLearning} and~\cite{ kara2021convergence}, which were originally used to study partially observed Markov decision processes (POMDPs).
-The first is a discretization (or quantization) of the probability measure-valued state space using a nearest-neighbor map, and the second is based on an approximation of the probability measure using a sliding finite window of past observations.
-The former method was recently introduced in \cite{creggZeroDelayNoiseless} to study the noiseless channel (quantization) version of the problem and obtain near-optimal codes.
-In this work, we significantly extend those results in \cite{creggZeroDelayNoiseless} to the noisy channel case, which requires some additional technical analysis, due to the fact that under the noiseless channel setup the filter/predictor process always admits a recurrent state under a uniform exploration policy leading to a countable communication class for the induced (probability measure valued) Markov chain, making the stochastic analysis on the ergodicity properties less demanding.
-This is because the ergodic theory of Markov chains with a countable communication class entails very strong convergence theorems, as an accessible recurrent state allows for regeneration.
-The analysis for the noisy channel case is significantly more challenging, both with regard to the convergence analysis of our reinforcement learning algorithm as well as on the implementability for a given initial prior.
-More importantly, we introduce an alternative and more practical finite sliding window method, which was not covered in~\cite{creggZeroDelayNoiseless}, and we present several mathematical and algorithmic results on its near-optimal performance.
+In particular, we build on methods used in \cite{ kara2021convergence}, which were originally used to study partially observed Markov decision processes (POMDPs).
+Based on these methods, we introduce a practical sliding finite window method and present several mathematical and algorithmic results on its near-optimal performance.
+We also compare this method with the approach used in \cite{creggZeroDelayNoiseless}, which uses a nearest neighbor quantization of the probability measure-valued state space.
+Although \cite{creggZeroDelayNoiseless} only studied the noiseless channel (quantization) version of the problem, extensions to the noisy channel case follow with little additional effort as we discuss in the paper.